 Have you ever wondered when do babies say their first word?
 Here you’ll find the answer and we’ll explain how you can foster your little one’s communication skills!

 Babies learn to talk by imitation.
 We do not need to teach them word by word, all we have to do is talk constantly to them.
 By naming the objects and people they see, they will begin to associate the word with the object or person.
-Then, when they develop the adequate skills for speech, they will begin to repeat those sounds to form their first words.
+Then, when they develop the adequate skills to talk, they will begin to repeat those sounds to form their first words.

 Some babies as early as 9 months begin to form word-like sounds, but if your little one is not there yet, be patient.
-Most children begin to speak words with meaning roughly around 11 to 16 months of age.
+Most children begin to say words with meaning roughly around 11 to 16 months of age.
 It’s even considered normal for babies not to speak until 18 months of age.
 When they begin to pronounce words with meaning, “mama” or “dada” will actually mean “mom” or “dad” –such a sweet sound to a parent’s ear!

 Can I stimulate my baby’s language development?

-At 18 months of age, she might say other common words too, but remember that, even though your baby is learning to speak, her pronunciation will not be perfect.
-She might say “mil” instead of milk or “ba” for ball.
+At 18 months of age, they might say other common words too.
+But remember that, even though your baby is learning to speak, their pronunciation will not be perfect.
+They might say “mil” instead of milk or “ba” for “ball”.
 This is quite normal and expected.
-With time, her linguistic skills will become refined and their words will become clearer and complete.
+With time, their linguistic skills will become refined and their words will become clearer and complete.